Thirty Migrants Reach Spains Melilla Enclave From Morocco - UrduPoint

 Madrid has since sent more than 6,000 of those migrants back and stopped new entries into Ceuta.
 But there have also been a smaller number getting into Melilla, Spain's other coastal enclave some 400 kilometres (250 miles) to the east.

-Authorities in Melilla said that on Wednesday night "30 people entered our city, all men of legal age and of Moroccan origin".
+"During the night, 30 people entered our city, all men of legal age and of Moroccan origin," the authorities said in a statement.

 It said that there were six attempts overnight to get over the border fence, which is several metres high.